freedomofpress/securedrop/docs/passphrases.rst

 .. note:: We encourage each end user to use KeePassX, an easy-to-use
           password manager included in Tails, to generate and retain strong and unique passphrases.
-We have created a template passphrase database that you can use to get started.
-For more information, see the :ref:`KeePassX setup instructions <keepassx_setup>`, which are identical for the *Admin Workstation* and the *Journalist Workstation*.
+The SecureDrop code repository includes a template that you can use to initialize this database for an *Admin Workstation* or a *Journalist Workstation*.
+For more information, see the :ref:`KeePassX setup instructions <keepassx_setup>`.

 .. tip:: For best practices on managing passphrases, see :doc:`passphrase_best_practices`.